CloversChemistry/CloversChemistry.github.io/index.md

 #excerpt: "About me, about this website, as well as my resume and cv"

 ---
+## This webiste is still under construction.
+I appologize for any inconvenience.

 ## Website Goal
-The goal of this website is to create an interactive and visual way to view parts of my academic and professional career.
-It highlights projects and skills I learned during my journey that may otherwise be left in the past, including things from course projects, internships, and previous jobs.
-This website is a living document that will be forever growing, just like me. <br><br>
+This website was created as an interactive and visual way to view parts of my academic and professional career.
+This highlights projects and skills I learned through my journey that may have otherwise been left behind.
+This website will be updated as I continue my scientific career.

-Click through the links provided at the top of the page to explore my graduate research, teaching experience and some graduate and undergraduate projects.
-<br><br>
-My resume and CV can be found at the bottom of this page.
+My CV can be found at the bottom of this page.

 ## About Me
-My name is Jacob Sindorf, and I am a current PhD Candidate in Systems Engineering at Arizona State University.
-A true Arizona native, I have lived my entire life in the Grand Canyon state, from my first steps until my dissertation (and perhaps beyond).
-Staying active through sports in high school kept me busy, but I always had a strong background in academia through AP courses and the guidance of many amazing teachers along the way. <br>
-After high school I found myself yearning to move as far away from home as possible.
-Ambitious and determined, I landed a daunting 150 miles away, in Tucson, Arizona.
-The sunny skies and dusty roads of Tucson presented a major fork in my career: engineering or medical school.
-Confident, I already knew my decision and went straight down the middle of both of them with biomedical engineering.
-Four years pass, and the opportunity to further my education finally gave me a way to move even farther from home.
-This time a full 50 miles to be exact. <br>
-The final semester at UofA was cut short due to COVID, and my first year at ASU was almost entirely through a computer screen.
-Adversity, however, always provides a way to grow.
-I took the time to focus on becoming an independent scholar, an individual whose skill set makes them an irreplaceable member of any team.
-After a year hunched in front of a computer screen, I now walk the home stretch of my PhD with a Master’s degree in hand.
-With 2 out of 3 degrees completed and 0 out of 3 graduation ceremonies attended, I have to make the most out of my final chance to don the cap and gown. <br> <br>

-## Education
-**Graduate (Fall 2020 - Present)**: <br>
- Arizona State University, PhD, Systems Engineering  <br>(GPA: 4.0) <br><br>
- Arizona State University, Masters in Passing, Systems Engineering <br>(August 2021) (GPA: 4.0) <br>

-*ITServe Alliance Stem Scholarship Recipient (2022)*<br><br>
-**Undergraduate (Fall 2016 - Spring 2020)**: <br>
- University of Arizona, Bachelors of Biomedical Engineering, minor of Mechanical Engineering  <br>(GPA: 3.917)

-<br><br>

-## Resume
-Updated: Dec.
-2022
-<object data="{{ site.url }}{{ site.baseurl }}/resume_sindorf_2022.pdf" width="1000" height="1000" type='application/pdf'></object>
+My name is Alexie Clover, I recently finished my master's in organic chemistry at WWU in Bellingham WA where I worked under Dr. O'Neil who was my mentor.
+My thesis where I worked with organosilicon chemistry mostly involving the conversion of allylsilanes to more complex useful intermediates containing fluorine.
+I thoroughly enjoyed my time in Bellingham, I would often venture up to Vancouver Canada to snowboard with friends at Whistler.
+Following graduation, I moved to Reno NV where I am currently living and enjoying the area. <br> I attended NAU in Flagstaff AZ where I double majored in chemistry and biology.
+Right after I finished my undergrad I moved to

 ## CV
-Updated: Jan.
-2023
-<object data="{{ site.url }}{{ site.baseurl }}/CV_sindorf_2023.pdf" width="1000" height="1000" type='application/pdf'></object>
+<object data="{{ site.url }}{{ site.baseurl }}/CV.pdf" width="1000" height="1000" type='application/pdf'></object>